-Due to the nature of our business, a is required.
-Our sales are limited to the landscape and nursery trades and to companies with valid state nursery dealer licenses.
-Those who meet this requirement are invited to contact us via telephone or e-mail for a copy of our current wholesale price catalog and stock availability.
+Due to the wholesale-only nature of our business, a $2,500 minimum order is required.
+Our sales are limited to the landscape and nursery trades and to companies with valid state nursery dealer licenses and resale certificates.
+Those who meet these requirements are invited to request our current wholesale price catalog and stock availability.
 Orders may be placed with the sales representative in your area, or by calling our Customer Service Representatives in Oregon.
-Visa, Mastercard and American Express are accepted.
-Payment in advance of shipment is required until credit is established.
-Additional terms of business transactions and shipping information are included in our catalogs.
+Terms of business transactions and shipping information are included in our catalog.

 Business and family grow up together

-For over 60 years, the Schmidt family has been growing beautiful trees and "growing new ideas."
-We’re very proud of the business that took root soon after Frank and Evelyn Schmidt married in 1946 and set out to raise a family and establish a nursery of their own.
+For 75 years, the Schmidt family has been growing beautiful trees and "growing new ideas."
+We’re very proud of the business that took root soon after Frank and Evelyn Schmidt married in the fall of 1946 in Evelyn’s hometown of Swissvale, near Pittsburgh, Pennsylvania.
+The honeymooners drove cross-country and arrived back in Oregon in time to plant a fall crop of seedlings that was the start of a nursery of their own.

-The nursery soon outgrew the original 10 acres, and more land was purchased near Gresham, Boring and Canby.
+As the nursery grew, four children were born: Joyce, twins Jean and Jan, and Frank III.
+As the nursery outgrew the original 10 acres, more land was purchased near Gresham, Boring and Canby.
 The purchase of Milton Nursery in 1967 added a 90-year tradition of excellence.
-The fine old nursery located near Pendleton in Eastern Oregon was one of the early sources of grafted fruit trees in the West.
+This fine old nursery located at Milton-Freewater, near Pendleton in the northeastern corner of Oregon, was one of the earliest sources of grafted fruit trees in the West.

-Headquarters was moved to its present location at Hood Acres in 1973, Additional acreage was purchased to bring the company's land base to about 3,000 acres of Oregon's finest soils.
-This ample acreage allows for crop rotation cycles, fallowing and cover cropping - good farming practices which improve soil tilth and reduce weed and soil pathogens - thus reducing the need for fertilizers and pesticides.
+Headquarters was moved in 1973 to its present location at Hood Acres Farm near Boring.
+Additional purchases brought the company's land base to about 3,000 acres of Oregon's finest soils.
+This ample acreage allows for crop rotation cycles, fallowing and cover cropping - good farming practices that improve soil tilth, reduce weed and soil pathogens and reduce the need for fertilizers and pesticides.

 Ideal growing conditions

-Microclimates and soils unique to each of our six farm units enable us to choose the best growing conditions for each variety of tree.
-Heat loving cultivars are grown east of the Cascades at Milton while maples, beeches and conifers love the cooler climate of the Boring area that is influenced by the Columbia River Gorge.
-Crabapples and cherries flourish in the milder climate of the mid Willamette Valley.
-All farms are blessed with abundant, fresh and clean water.
-Trees are irrigated on a regular schedule throughout the growing season, one of the many reasons why we are able to deliver consistent quality year after year.
+Microclimates and soils unique to each of our farms enable us to choose the best growing conditions for each variety of tree.
+Heat loving, cold-tolerant species such as serviceberry, elm, hackberry, and honeylocust prefer the hot summer/cold winter high desert environment of northeastern Oregon.
+Maples, oaks, beech and conifers thrive in the more temperate, cool summer climate of the Boring area that is influenced by the Columbia River Gorge.
+Flowering crabapples and cherries, ginkgoes and redbuds flourish in the milder, somewhat warmer climate of the mid-Willamette Valley.
+All farms are blessed with abundant, fresh and clean water, mostly delivered directly to the root zone via drip irrigation.
+Trees are irrigated on a regular schedule throughout our dry summers, one of many reasons why we are able to deliver consistent quality year after year.

 Growing new ideas

 A constant challenge in our company is to grow better trees.
-The Schmidt motto, "We're Growing New Ideas," is apparent throughout the nursery, where some real Rube Goldberg contraptions make work easier and the trees grow better.
+The Schmidt motto, "We're Growing New Ideas," is apparent throughout the nursery, where many home-grown innovations make work easier and faster and help the trees grow better.

 In 1965, we changed to wider row spacing than was customary in the industry.
-Giving trees more room to grow was our first step in developing consistent quality trees with uniform branch structure and well balanced canopies.
-Soon after, we began experimenting with topping young trees and taping up a new leader in order to encourage side branching and to establish a better canopy structure.
+Giving trees more room to grow was a first step in developing consistent quality trees with uniform branch structure and well-balanced canopies.
+Soon after, we began experimenting with tipping the leaders of young trees and taping in new leaders in order to encourage branching and to establish a better canopy structure.

-Perhaps the innovation that has had the biggest impact on the shade tree industry is the development of the Grow-Straight® Stake.
+One innovation that has had a big impact on the shade tree industry is the Grow-Straight® stake.
 Prior to its invention, a crook at the bud union referred to as "dogleg" was a problem in shade and fruit tree production.
-A simple metal stake was developed to guide the bud’s growth upward as it emerged from the graft union, and the Grow-Straight® Plant Growth Control Stake was born.
-We patented the device, told the nursery world that doglegs belong on dogs, and began manufacturing Grow-Straight® Stakes for sale in 1975.
+We developed a simple stake to guide the bud’s growth upward as it emerged from the graft union, and the Grow-Straight® Plant Growth Control Stake was born and patented.
+We told the nursery world that doglegs belong on dogs and began manufacturing them for our own use and for sale to other nurseries in 1975.

 History in the making

 Our company is proud of the beautiful trees we grow.
-Our pride is apparent at every farm, with every employee working to grow the finest trees that can be grown.
-Today, the history of our next 50 years being made, because we never stop trying to grow better trees than we've ever grown before.
+Our pride is apparent at every farm, with each employee working to grow the finest trees that can be grown.
+Today, the history of our next 75 years is being made, because we always keep trying to grow better trees than we've ever grown before.